CFG-Architect/cfg-architect.github.io/content/docs/articles/primary-algorithm-of-life.md

 **Threat** is what lowers the possibility of preserving, continuing, or scaling one’s own organization.\
 **Non-threat** is what does not lower this possibility or can be included in the execution of PAL.

 This is not a psychological evaluation.
 A cell does not need to “fear”, “understand”, or “think”.
 At this level, threat / non-threat is a functional weight of process-passage.
-It determines whether a certain impact, state, or transition is compatible with the continuation of the organization of a living contour.
+It establishes whether a certain impact, state, or transition is compatible with the continuation of the organization of a living contour.

 The word “weights” is used deliberately here.
 Threat / non-threat is not a simple binary filter.
 A living contour does not merely classify an impact as “pass” or “block”.
 It passes through intensity, time, context, previous state, and possible modes of execution.